emurphy/getdata-project/CodeBook.md

 - tidy/activities.txt
 - tidy/HAR_sensor_measurements.txt

+### Averages by activity and subject

+averages_by_acitivity_and_subject.txt inclues 187 records, consisting of the 86 mean and standard deviation of all original variables, further averaged by activity and subject.

 ### Subjects

-subjects.txt includes two self-explanatory variables and has 30 records:
+tidy/subjects.txt includes two self-explanatory variables and has 30 records:

 - `subject_id`
 - `sample_type` (`test` vs. `train`)

 ### Activities

-activities.txt includes an id and labels for the six activites, in their original, all-caps form as mentioned above.
+tidy/activities.txt includes an `activity_id` and `activity_name` for the six activites, in their original, all-caps form as mentioned in the original above (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

 ### HAR sensor measurements

-The experiments table has been filtered to only include the 86 mean and standard deviation measurements for all the variables.
-Columns have been renamed to more descriptive labels, as described below.
-Activity id and subject id columns have been added to link to their respective tables.
+For tidy/HAR_sensor_measurements.csv, the experiments table has been filtered to only include the 86 mean and standard deviation measurements for all the variables.
+Columns have been renamed to more descriptive labels, as described below. `activity_id` and `subject_id` columns have been added to link to their respective tables.
 The table consists of 10,299 sample windows.
 As mentioned above in the original documentation above, each window summarizes 128 readings "in fixed-width sliding windows of 2.56 sec[onds] and 50% overlap."

-### Averages by activity and subject

-The 86 mean and standard deviation variables are further averaged by activity and subject.

 #### Summary of the measurement column names